By Dr. Becker

 Alternatives I recommend include:

-- A safe, natural pest deterrent that is chemical-free, like Natural Flea and Tick Defense.
-This product contains no synthetic chemicals -- only all-natural, safe Brazilian oils and pure water.
+- A safe pest deterrent, like Flea and Tick Defense.
+This product contains no synthetic chemicals -- only safe Brazilian oils and pure water.
 It has a pleasant smell, is non-sticky, and repels not only fleas and ticks, but also flies and mosquitoes.

 - Cedar oil (specifically manufactured for pet health)